GSA/challenges-and-prizes/_all-challenges/1198-synthetic-health-data-challenge.md

 sidenav: true
 card-image: /assets/netlify-uploads/1.png
 agency-logo: /assets/netlify-uploads/hhs.png
-tagline: ONC challenges innovators, researchers, and technology developers to create and test innovative and novel solutions that will further cultivate the capabilities of SyntheaTM and the synthetic data it generates.
+tagline: Create and test novel solutions to further cultivate Synthea capabilities and the synthetic data it generates for healthcare and research purposes
 agency: Department of Health & Human Services - Office of National Coordinator for Health Information Technology
 total-prize-offered-cash: $100,000